klauer/epics-sumo-mirror/doc/reference-sumo.rst

     This option does the same as --#postload but the file loading is optional.
     If they do not exist the program continues without an error.
 ``--db DB``
     Define the name of the DB file.
-This option value is stored in the configuration file.
+A default for this option can be put in a configuration file.
 ``--dbrepomode MODE``
     Specify how sumo should use the dependency database repository.
 There are three possible values: 'get', 'pull' and 'push'.
 With 'get' the foreign repository is cloned if the local repository does not yet exist.
 With 'pull' sumo does a pull and merge before each read operation on the database.
 With 'push' it additionally does a push after each modification of the database.
 The default is 'get'."
+A default for this option can be put in a configuration file.
 ``--dbrepo REPOSITORY``
     Define a REPOSITORY for the db file.
 REPOSITORY must consist of 'REPOTYPE URL', REPOTYPE may be 'darcs', 'hg' or 'git'.
 Option --db must specify a file path whose directory part will contain the repository for the db file.
     Before reading the db file a 'pull' command will be executed.
 When the file is changed, a 'commit' and a 'push' command will be executed.
-If the repository doesn't exist the program tries to check out a working copy from the given URL.",
+If the repository doesn't exist the program tries to check out a working copy from the given URL.
+A default for this option can be put in a configuration file.
 ``--scandb SCANDB``
     Specify the (optional) :term:`SCANDB` file.
 The scan database file contains information on what moduleversion can be used with what dependency version.